Name: Dawn Marie

 Update: September 2015

 My July scans came back with a significant amount of tumor growth, so I went under the knife again.
 This time they removed two larger tumors in my liver via enucleation, one tumor that one on a lymph node behind my pancreas and they ablated 17 smaller tumors in my liver.
-Pathology at the time of the surgery indicates that I am an excellent candidate for PRRT since my tumors had 100% uptake in the SST2A test that
+Pathology at the time of the surgery indicates that I am an excellent candidate for PRRT since my tumors had 100% uptake in the SST2A test that determines suitability for PRRT.
+Lanreotide was used for four months and had to be stopped.
+I had terrible itching reactions to it.
+Back to Sando!

 Update: May 2016